Best Colleges & Universities in Louisiana

 Salary After Attending: $34,200

 Lake Charles, LA

 For an associate’s degree from a small school with a focus on tech, check out SOWELA Technical Community College.
 Its urban campus offers education to a diverse range of students, from first-time freshmen straight out of high school to returning adult learners.
 With an open admissions policy and plenty of credit for life experiences, STCC is dedicated to meeting the needs of all its students.

-Earn a degree or certificate in one of 11 different fields.
+SOWELA Tech helps students to earn a degree or certificate in any of 11 different fields.
 Popular programs include engineering technologies and engineering-related fields, business, management, marketing and construction trades.
-With a student-faculty ratio of 24:1, you’ll be able to benefit from small classroom sizes and personalized attention.
+With a student-faculty ratio of 24:1, attendees be able to benefit from small classroom sizes and personalized attention.
 STCC offers hands-on training, with industry-current equipment and labs.

-As a community college, STCC is more reasonably priced than a four-year university, so you can start out at STCC and then transfer your credits to a four-year college or university when you graduate.
-The Flight Advising Success Team (FAST) is a student advising system that will provide you with the guidance necessary to finish your degree properly.
-While you’re on campus, take advantage of 10+ student organizations and a range of special events.
+As a community college, STCC is more reasonably priced than a four-year university, so students can start out at STCC and then transfer their credits to a four-year college or university when they graduate.
+The Flight Advising Success Team (FAST) is a student advising system that will provide learners with the guidance necessary to finish their degrees properly.
+While on campus, students can take advantage of 10+ student organizations and a range of special events.

 13. Southern University at New Orleans

 Graduation Rate: 17%